 - The parties are within a prohibited relationship (e.g. where the parties are related);

-- By reason of section 48 (i.e. that certain marriages not solemnized in accordance with the Marriages by authorised celebrants division of the act are invalid);
+- By reason of section 48 (i.e. that certain marriages not solemnized in accordance with the Marriages Act by authorised celebrants, are invalid);

-- The consent of either parties is not a real consent;
+- The consent of either party is not a real consent;

 - Either party is not of marriageable age;

 INCORRECT WEDDING CEREMONIES – IS THIS ENOUGH TO VOID A MARRIAGE?